DarkAtra/v-rising-discord-bot/docs/bot-companion.md

      "BindPort": 25570
    }
    ```
    **It is not recommended to expose the api port to the internet in an unprotected manner.** More on that in the next few steps.
+Please note, that you can *
+   *not** specify a BindPort on GPortal servers.
+Simply enable the API port, restart the server and find the API port in their web interface.
 5. Start the v rising server and test if the mod works as expect by running the following command in your
    terminal: `curl -v http://localhost:25570/v-rising-discord-bot/characters`.
 Expect status code `200 OK` as soon as the server has fully started.
 6. Secure the API port using [Basic Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
 Navigate to the `BepInEx/config` folder